paulegradie/Sailfish/site/src/pages/docs/6/extensibility-commands.md

+---
-# Extensibility Commands
+title: Extensibility Commands
+---

 Sailfish exposes several public commands that can be implemented and registered to extend (or in some cases, modify) the behaviour of Sailfish.

-### MediatR
+## MediatR

 Sailfish uses MediatR to pass messages between internal components.
 Some of these message contracts are publicly exposed so that you may provide custom implementation logic for a given behaviour.
 To do this, you will implement a mediator handler for one of the below commands and register it with sailfish.

 You can use this effectively, for example, to change the output location for various Sailfish outputs depending on parameters provided to the console app.
 This is used in some scenarios to track performance across multiple branches.

-### Commands
+## Commands

 `BeforeAndAfterFileLocationCommand / BeforeAndAfterFileLocationResponse` [**Default handler implemented**]

 - Used to provide tracking file location data to the t-test executor.
 E.g. Reading tracking data from blob storage.
 - Registering an implementation of this will customize existing behaviour

 ```csharp